nhoizey/nicolas-hoizey.com/_posts/2008/07/02-citation-de-robert-hoekman-jr/2008-07-02-citation-de-robert-hoekman-jr.md

 ---
 title:      Citation de Robert Hoekman, jr.
 lang:       fr
-tags:       [UX, citation]
+tags:       [UX, quote]
 ---

 > The application itself is not a goal at all, it's an obstacle between the user and their goal.